xantari/PinCab.Configurator/readme.md

 	b.
 Option to right click a missing media cell and it will automatically popup a browser to search for that media
 	c.
 Hook into PuPmedia.php on VPinball.com to fetch media as well
 	d.
 Hook into PinballX's media library (if you have defined your GameEx credentials)
+	e.
+Convert the Pinball Game spreadsheet into JSON format and check into Git so that it can be used as a easy way to load tables into the front end.
+Automatically popup embedded programs Chromium based browser to fetch the table or media.
+	f.
+Maintain an install time of the table in a local database (extra fields in PinballY/PinballX XML, and already a field in PinUpPoppers Games table), so you can compare the last updated date/time stamp in the pinball game spreadsheet to see if updates to a table are available.